AMERICAN RHODODENDRON SOCIETY

 Section C. Re-election to Office

-Section D. Election Process for Officers, Director-at-Large & Director-at Large-Alternate
+Section D. Election Process for Officers, Director-at-Large and Director-at Large-Alternate

 2. The Nominating Committee shall select from the membership one or more candidates for each office to be filled, and shall deliver the names of the nominees to the Secretary or the Secretary's designate by a date specified by the Board.
 Any nominees proposed at a meeting of the membership shall be included on the ballot.